Planning your elective

 With any elective, there are certain key things to confirm before your placement, and it is usually best to make as many arrangements as possible well in advance of your start date.
 You should have confirmation from your host and your school of study, appropriate insurance and professional indemnity for the activities you will be taking part in, and details of your travel and accommodation arrangements.
 Depending on the country you are travelling to, you may need to obtain a visa in order to practise and study there.

 In extreme conditions, there are many more factors to consider.
-If possible, consult with your host (for example an electives coordinator, or a doctor you will be working under), and ask them about specific preparations you may need to make for your placement, and any documentation required.
+If possible, consult with your host (for example, an electives coordinator, or a doctor you will be working under), and ask them about specific preparations you may need to make for your placement, and any documentation required.

 Preparing for your elective

 Read about the experiences of students who have done similar placements in the past.
 Their experience may differ from what you expect from the elective you are planning, and could help to point you in the right direction as you prepare to travel.
-Using the case studies and hospital feedback on our site can give you a picture of what to expect, and our community Q&A section lets you see the doubts students have come across in the past.
-You can also ask questions of your own to get help from previous students and The Electives Network staff.

 Depending on the environment you are working in and the activities you are planning, you may need to take specialist clothing and/or equipment with you.
 If you will be travelling or trekking, make sure your pack is practical, as you don't want to have to cart half of your possessions around.
-Do not simply rely on your own judgement when making a list of things to pack; draw from the advice of past students, your elective host, advisers at your school of study, the TEN team, and anyone else who has the relevant expertise.
+Do not simply rely on your own judgement when making a list of things to pack; draw from the advice of past students, your elective host, advisers at your school of study, and anyone else who has the relevant expertise.